Last Updated on February 20, 2021 by Inspire Malibu

 How to Deal With Depression and Marijuana

 For habitual marijuana users who smoke daily and have developed an unwanted dependence, the only course of action is to stop smoking and let the brain return to a normal state of homeostasis, which can take months to happen, long after it is completely out of the system.

 For those who suffer from depression and have been using marijuana to cope with the symptoms, it’s worth a try to see if antidepressant medication will be more effective.

-But first, it’s necessary to stop using pot, because mixing marijuana and weed could cause adverse health issues, or at the very least, might make the medication ineffective at doing its job.
+But first, it’s necessary to stop using pot, because mixing marijuana and antidepressants could cause adverse health issues, or at the very least, might make the medication ineffective at doing its job.

-For now, health care experts do not know exactly what kind of negative side effects might occur from using antidepressants together with marijuana until more research is conducted.
+For now, health care experts do not know exactly what kind of negative side effects might occur from using Lexapro and weed until more research is conducted.

 From what we do know, it’s imperative to stop using marijuana for antidepressants to be used safely and effectively.

 Inspire Malibu is the premier Non 12 Step, drug, alcohol, and detox treatment center in Malibu California led by our board certified addiction specialists.
 Our state-of-the-art treatment program combines the latest scientific research with proven, evidence-based therapies to address both alcohol and substance abuse successfully.

 Inspire Malibu is Joint Commission (JCAHO) accredited and has been designated a Higher Level of Care from the Department of Health Care Services.
 We are also uniquely qualified to address dual diagnosis disorders.